lamps-lab/arxiv-urls/README.md

 # 🧾 URL Extraction Performance Across arXiv File Formats

 This repository contains all data, code, and results related to our study on extracting and evaluating URLs from multi-format representations of arXiv research papers.
-It supports a longitudinal and format-wise analysis of URL extraction from open-access scholarly documents and includes a pilot dataset of arXiv papers across formats (PDF, LaTeX, HTML, XML, and plain text), ground truth annotations of valid and OADS-related URLs, as well as scripts and notebooks to extract, evaluate, and visualize URL extraction performance.
+It supports a longitudinal and format-wise analysis of URL extraction from open-access scholarly documents and includes a pilot dataset of arXiv papers across formats (PDF, LaTeX, HTML, XML, and plain text), ground truth annotations of valid and OADS-related URLs, as well as scripts and the jupyter notebook to extract, evaluate, and visualize URL extraction performance.

 ---

 ## 📂 Repository Structure

 ```
-├───data
+├── data/ # Full-text files from arXiv in multiple formats
-│   ├───html
+│  ├── html/
-│   ├───latex
+│  ├── latex/
-│   ├───pdf
+│  ├── pdf/
-│   ├───text
+│  ├── text/
-│   └───xml
+│  └── xml/
 │
-├───figures
+├── figures/
 │
-├───results
+├── results/
+│  ├── extracted_urls_1000_per_year.json
+│  ├── extracted_urls_1000_per_year_10_samples_all_12_folders.json
+│  ├── html_urls.json
+│  ├── latex_urls.json
-│   ├───extracted_urls_1000_per_year.json
+│  ├── text_urls.json
-│   └───extracted_urls_1000_per_year_10_samples_all_12_folders.json
+│  └── xml_urls.json
 │
-├───scripts
+├── scripts/ # Scripts for format conversion and processing
+│  ├── convert_pdf_using_grobid.py
-│   ├───convert_pdf_using_grobid.py
+│  ├── pdf_to_text_converter_arxiv.py
-│   └───pdf_to_text_converter_arxiv.py
+│  └── convert_latex_to_html.sh
 │
-├───arxiv_extracted_urls_comparison.xlsx
-├───arxiv_file_formats.ipynb
-└───README.md
+├── arxiv_extracted_urls_comparison.xlsx # Summary of format performance
+├── arxiv_file_formats.ipynb # Jupyter notebook with analysis and plots
+└── README.md

 ```

 ---

-## 🚀 Getting Started
+## 🚀 To reproduce the results

 ### 1. Clone the Repository